walterrowe/magick-frames/README.md

 If you need help, submit a request at my [1-on-1 support page on Buy Me A Coffee [dot] com](https://buymeacoffee.com/walterrowe/extras).

-If you want to support Magick Frames, make a donation and [buy me a coffee](https://buymeacoffee.com/walterrowe).
+If you want to support Magick Frames, make a donation and [buy me some coffee](https://buymeacoffee.com/walterrowe).

 # Assumptions